MRCIEU/godmc-natural-selection/README.md

-# godmc-natural-selection
+# Analysis of natural selection on DNAm using GoDMC

-Natural selection analysis in GoDMC
+Work in progress